What is your formal training?

 I have a certificate from the Atlanta Institute of Music and Media in Performance, BM and MM from Belmont University in music composition, and an MFA from the Savannah College of Art and Design in Sequential Art.

-I don’t believe that.
+I don’t believe in that.
 I believe that doing the work well, getting the work done on time, and being easy to work with are the keys to success.
 Therefore the artist will be helped if they are exposed to a wide variety of ideas and techniques, tools to do the work with, rather than being forced to learn a specific technique, or even worse: a specific software.

 What advice would you give someone who wants to draw comics?